dengste/org-caldav/README.md

 specify 'https' for the port.
 This is not a bug.
 For more information, see (info "auth"), especially section "Help for users".

-Since you are storing your password in a file it makes sense to encrypt it using GnuPG.
-While Emacs supports this, there's a subtle bug which makes this feature unusable for the URL package (see bug 11981).
-This was fixed in Emacs 24.2, so if you're using an older version, you'll have to upgrade if you want encrypted authinfo files for org-caldav.
+Since you are storing your password in a file you should encrypt it using GnuPG.
+Emacs will prompt you for a decryption key when it tries to read the file.

 #### Storage of sync information and sync from different computers